quijotez/4chan-flags-tier-list/README.md

 * export as an image
 * everything stays in your browser, nothing is uploaded to the server: you keep your data

+## To-do:
+* Add custom title to the tier list
+* Host the website somewhere

 ## Launching

 ```shell